QED-it/zkinterface-wasm-demo/README.md

 # zkinterface-wasm-demo
-demo of the example demo on https://github.com/QED-it/zkinterface-wasm
+demo of the code example (/demo) on https://github.com/QED-it/zkinterface-wasm